Holiday and Year End Giving

 -

 A gift made to the Institute for Basic Biomedical Sciences (IBBS) in memory of a person who has passed away is a special way to honor a beloved friend or family member.
-Such a gift creates a legacy and memorializes the person by providing direct support to the Department.
+Such a gift creates a legacy and memorializes the person by providing direct support to the Institute.

 -

 Gift planning allows our donors to thoughtfully choose ways of giving that meet their needs—and the needs of the Institute for Basic Biomedical Sciences (IBBS).
-A development director from the Department and the Johns Hopkins Institutions, Office of Gift Planning can provide you with information on effective charitable planning options so that you can achieve optimum tax, financial, and philanthropic results.
+A development director from the Institute and the Johns Hopkins Institutions, Office of Gift Planning can provide you with information on effective charitable planning options so that you can achieve optimum tax, financial, and philanthropic results.

 Scholar Programs